vinayakkapoor/delta_job/README.md

 Compare two json files using the compare scripts provided

+## Notes

-Try with models of your choice!
+- Try with models of your choice!
 DeepSeek-R1-Distill-Llama-8B gave me the best results :D. Requires about 6-8GB VRAM with 4 bit quantisation (enabled in the script)
+- The Firefox binary and driver provided are for linuxx86_64.
+Replace them as per your machine requirements.
+Keep in mind that the version of Firefox and geckodriver should be same for smooth scraping
+- delta_job = delta (change in) job